MYPROJECX/streetstyle/docs/customization.md

 7. **Save Your Changes:**

-   - After making adjustments, click **"Save"** to apply the new styles to your theme.
+   - Once you’ve added your custom CSS, click **"Save"** to apply the new styles to your theme.

 #### Code Editor